 This group includes eight subspecies.
 Many of these subspecies are difficult to distinguish from the remaining subspecies outside of their breeding ranges.
 In fact, there are many zones of intergradation.
 Distinguishing these subspecies could be difficult on the breeding grounds.
 Some of these subspecies may be grouped into their own separate species in the future.
 One of the easier juncos to separate in this group is the Pink-sided Junco, which is fairly distinct compared to many others.

 Junco hyemalis townsendi

 Gray-headed Junco Group

-There are only 2 subspecies in this group, however, they are fairly distinct.
+There are only two subspecies in this group; however, they are fairly distinct.
 The Gray-headed Junco is a breeder from the Rocky Mountains, and the Red-backed Junco is a resident of the mountains of the desert southwest (Texas to Arizona).
 There is a quick and easy trick to identify these two Dark-eyed Junco subspecies from each other.
 See more images below!

 Junco hyemalis caniceps - Gray-headed Junco

 There is only one subspecies in this junco group, and it is the White-winged Junco.
 It breeds in the Black Hills region and winters across the Great Plains and the eastern Rockies.